The Leader Building - 1912

 1118 Euclid Avenue, Cleveland

 This building was constructed as the headquarters of a historic private club, containing amenities such as a gymnasium, bowling alley and swimming pool.
 A notable exterior feature is the terra cotta facade, and the window groupings starting at street level as large single-pane and narrowing to slim triple-pane at the top of the building.
-In 2007 the namesake club closed due to financial difficulties, in 2017 the building is undergoing redevelopment into a mixed-use facility containing 177 residential units.
+In 2007 the namesake club closed due to financial difficulties, in 2017 the building underwent redevelopment into a mixed-use facility containing 177 residential units.

 InterContinental Hotel and Conference Center - 2003